warerwang/stalk-opentracing-js/tutorials/09-context-propagation-ts-decorators/README.md

 }
 ```

-Custom relation handler is called by the decorator **before** the original method is called with the same arguments.
-The handler should return a [span options object](https://opentracing-javascript.surge.sh/interfaces/spanoptions.html) which will be used when creating a span from global tracer.
+Handler function is called by the decorator **before** the original method is called, and with the same arguments.
+The handler must return [an `opentracing.Span` instance](https://opentracing-javascript.surge.sh/classes/span.html).

+After the handler function returns the span, decorator will:
+- Set its operation name as specified with `operationName` option (or the method name by default).
+So if you set a operation name while starting span in your handler, it **will be overriden**.
+- Add the tags if the class is decorated with `@Tag` or `@Component`.

 Lets also instrument `fakeDbRequest` method as we did it on previous tutorials